Ed94/gencpp/Readme.md

 ### The Data & Interface

-As mentioned in [Usage](#usage), the user is provided Code objects by calling the constructor functions to generate them or find existing matches.
+As mentioned in [Usage](#usage), the user is provided Code objects by calling the constructor's functions to generate them or find existing matches.

-The AST is managed by the library and provided the user via its interface prodedures.
+The AST is managed by the library and provided the user via its interface.
 However, the user may specificy memory configuration.

 Data layout of AST struct: